uqlibrary/technology-training/Voyant/voyant.md

 This introductory session focused on:

-* the basic functions of Voyant Tools
+* importing a corpus in Voyant Tools
-* a selction of tools
+* a selection of useful text analysis tools and visualisations
 * some text analysis concepts relevant to the academic setting
+* how to share your insights

 You can use your own files to analyse, or rely on the example corpus provided.